How to Safely Feed Your Dog Tomatoes

 If you've never fed your dog tomatoes before, it's especially important to start with a few small pieces.
 Keep a close eye on your furry friend for the next few hours to make sure the tomatoes agree with her system before sharing more.

-Tomatoes are highly nutritious for our canine friends.
-You might even see “tomato pomace” listed as an ingredient in your pet’s everyday kibble.
+Tomatoes are good for dogs.
+You might even see "tomato pomace" listed as an ingredient in your pet's everyday kibble.
 Tomato pomace is the high-fiber combination of the skin, pulp, and crushed seeds of ripe tomato fruit.
 It helps improve digestion for your pup.